jdtechio/smora/_posts/2016-08-16-magnetic-encoder-pcb.md

 At this point, the AS5048B rotary position sensor, MPU-6050 accelerometer and gyro, DS18B20 1-wire temperature sensor, FPC connector and passive components were placed in the schematic and routed.

 After exporting the GCode using PCBGcode and hand tweaking the resulting files, the board was milled on a modified Proxxon MF70 with CNC control running GRBL, test fitted and the components were soldered and tested.
-Special care was taken to avoid vias under the IC's. *Note to self: learn the skills necessary to create through-hole vias.*
+Special care was taken to avoid vias under the IC's. *Note to self: learn the skills necessary to create plated through-hole vias.*

 The I2C addresses of the AS5048B and MPU-6050 were hardcoded to 0x40 and 0x68.
 All the components on this board operate at 3.3V.
 Pull-up resistors for the SDA and SCL lines were omitted in this revision but added later on to the Eagle files.